top of page

 Working with Neurodivergence in Children and Young People

-This topic is very current and raises a lot of questions for us as therapists.
-Anecdotally I have experienced a rise in the number of clients that have approached me that are identifying as neurodivergent.
+Anecdotally I have experienced a rise in the number of clients that have approached me that are identifying as neurodivergent and I have had to research the subject and learn to adapt my ways of working.

 We will also look at how can you work with neurodivergent clients and how this might differ from work with neurotypical clients, if at all.